How Some House Designers Create Spacious Floor Plans While Keeping a Lid on Square Footage

 The home office in this floor plan of a 3-bedroom, 2.5-bath, 1-story Southern Country style house is actually an alcove in the master suite and – at the option of the owner – can be a dedicated office or a second walk-in closet (Plan #142-1043).

 Designers know they open up space in a home by adding large windows.
 With nothing but a pane of glass between you and that view, the room will feel more than ten times bigger.
 But that’s not all!
 With the windows framing the ever-changing scenery, you won’t have to buy any paintings.
 Whether your view is of sky-scraping evergreens, colorful mountains, a shiny lake, or the twinkling lights of the city, this is one spot of the house that will be well-loved – without the addition of square feet.

-Two examples of framing nature in your home show how it makes the space seem larger.
-Top: This smaller 2-bedroom, 2-bath Modern style home has an open floor plan with two window walls (House Plan #149-1837).
-Bottom: With more room to spare, this luxury Mediterranean has a grand staircase encased by a semicircular wall of windows looking out on the beauty of nature (House Plan #161-1034).
+A great example of framing nature in your home show how it makes the space seem larger.
+This luxury Mediterranean home has a grand staircase encased by a semicircular wall of windows looking out on the beauty of waterfront property (Plan #161-1034).

 9. Bringing Outside In

-Large hinged, pivoting glass doors can open and "disappear" to blur the line between indoors and outdoors, virtually adding square footage to the home with this patio and outdoor kitchen in a 3-bedroom, 3.5-bath luxury Traditional style home plan (House Plan 153-1897).
+Large hinged, pivoting glass doors can open and "disappear" to blur the line between indoors and outdoors, virtually adding square footage to the home with this patio and outdoor kitchen in a 3-bedroom, 3.5-bath luxury Traditional style home (Plan 153-1897).